gear-tech/gear/galloc/docs/optimisation.md

   This test tries to imitate what happens when the FT contract is used in the real world, with many clients and memory allocations therefore.

 - `FT stress-test` with <kbd>gclient</kbd>: This test case has the same steps as the previous one, but it's executed with <kbd>gclient</kbd> instead of <kbd>gtest</kbd>.
-This test is most similar to the real world case, because it's executed with the real node and will give the most real gas usage.
+This test is most similar to the real world case because it's executed with the real node and will give the most realistic gas usage.

 ### Current performance